BunsDev/iMO/grant.md

 ### Project Overview:

 Maker & Spark account for 57% of  ETH TVL (incl.
 LSTs) between all lending markets.
 There is an increasing demand for bringing sDAI to L2; QU!D focuses on Arbitrum...
 [Derivatives](https://twitter.com/lex_node/status/1740509787690086847) derive their value from an underlying asset.
 Our ~~certicificate of deposit~~...

-[capital deepening](https://www.wallstreetmojo.com/capital-deepening/) token (QD) derives its value from that of both sDAI and sFRAX...
+[capital deepening](https://www.wallstreetmojo.com/capital-deepening/) token (QD) derives its value from stable collateral used to `mint`;
+we don't rely exclusively on DSR (stable UniV3 positions like DAI<>USDC qualify).
 It takes 1 year for minted QD tokens to mature, after this they become redeemable.

 ### Use of funds, milestones, and goals (KPIs):

 - Arbitrum Launch: June 27th
-- User Adoption (2024-'25): 35.7M QD
-in Q2 (same minted within Q4)
-  54.4M sFRAX locked for '24.

-- User Adoption (2025-'26): 357M QD in
+- User Adoption (2024-'25): 357M in
- Q2
-(same minted within Q4)
+QD minted for Q2 (same within Q4)
-  544M sDAI locked for '25.

 - Contract Interaction: facilitate at least
   1000 `Plunge` positions, which use a
   wholesale strategy instead of importing